keyboardio/Model01-Firmware/README.md

 On macOS, install the Arduino IDE using [homebrew](http://brew.sh/) [cask](https://caskroom.github.io/) with `brew cask install arduino` or download the application from [the official website](https://www.arduino.cc/en/Main/Software) and move it to your `/Applications` folder.

+If you have brew cask already installed the `setup.sh` script will install it for you.

 ### Linux